GIVING THANKS

 DONORS & SPONSORS

 Sticks For Soldiers is a non-profit charity lacrosse tournament held in Fairfield, CT to raise money for wounded troops.
 The mission of the tournament is to provide support and give thanks to the service men and women who put their lives on the line and sacrificed for our country, while raising awareness among high school athletes to the sacrifices being made by people just a few years older than they are.
-The tournament and related fund-raising efforts has now raised over $1,000,000 in 15 years.
+The event and related fund-raising efforts has now raised over $1,200,000 in 17 years.